josephreisinger/vowpal_porpoise/README.md

 ## How it works

 Wraps the vw binary in a subprocess and uses stdin to push data, temporary files to pull predictions.
-Why use the prediction labels provided to stdout?
+Why not use the prediction labels vw provides on stdout?
 It turns out that the python GIL basically makes streamining in and out of a process (even asynchronously) painfully difficult.
 If you know of a clever way to get around this, please email me.
 In other languages (e.g. in a forthcoming